A Filcro Media Staffing media technology executive search

 The Client Company

-Cable broadcasting environment of one of the the World’s largest media and entertainment conglomerates with global and domestic terrestrial distribution.
+Cable broadcasting environment of one of the the World’s prominent telecommunications, media and entertainment conglomerates with global and domestic terrestrial distribution.
 This multiplex multichannel broadcaster is considered the one of the World’s eminent technological leaders and premium programming provider in the broadcasting industry with unsurpassed MSO and cross-platform dissemination modality.
 These 14 Multicast Multiplatform Networks (as of search initiation) enjoy international market dominance and are SUB not advertising driven.
 This New York City based national executive search was “strategic” to assure the combined Networks and MSO’s continued global dominance with regard to broadcasting distribution and advanced operational technology.

 Senior Director TV Network Global Distribution

 Director Engineering and New Technology (DENT)

 The Vice President of Network Technology Distribution (VPNTD) was referred to Filcro Media Staffing from corporate human resources.
 Filcro Media Staffing was called in when the situation became critical for the Network(s) distribution, MSO properties and Cable TV Networks based on affiliate adaptation deadlines of proprietary technology to the affiliates global distribution partners.

 Synthesizing technology through the entire global distribution chain form NOC to Affiliate(s) was of timely and paramount importance based on set-top-box (STB) and CODEC roll-out, Time Warner required aggressive, creative and media focused recruitment indicative of Filcro Media Staffing’s recruiting modality and efficacy.